Scalability of Blockchain

-Single Shard Attack means one shard is fully controlled by malicious nodes and transactions may be modified.
+Single Shard Attack means malicious nodes are controlling one shard and transactions may be modified.

 To prevent a single-shard attack, it is important to prevent attackers from focusing their hash-power onto a single shard.

 Apart from this, the minimum size of a shard should be limited to reduce the possibility that malicious nodes are assigned to the same shard.
-With the above strategies, the security of the network will not be sacrificed for the tremendous improvement on efficiency.
+In conclusion, with the above strategies, the security of the network will not be sacrificed for the tremendous improvement on efficiency.

-Sharding is commonly used in a privately owned system.
+Privately owned systems commonly use Sharding.
 It can horizontally spread the load for a database or search engine.
 However, implementing it into a public blockchain is still a challenge.
-The nature of decentralization and transparency makes it difficult to maintain security.
+So the nature of decentralization and transparency makes it difficult to maintain security.
 Apart from single shard attacks, developers face further issues such as cross-shard communication.

 If successful, sharding will greatly reduce transaction costs and allow developers to build more sophisticated dApps.
 It is considered one of the most feasible solutions for the blockchain trilemma.

 Sharding FAQs – Ethereum